 Place the ball in the center or slightly back in your stance for a knock-down shot.
 This keeps the ball flight low, cutting through wind better.
 Lean weight toward the target and maintain it during your swing.

-Drop your front foot back to align shoulders with the target if needed.
-Limit follow-through to avoid adding unnecessary height to the shot.
+Drop your front foot back to align your shoulders with the target if needed.
+Limit the follow-through to avoid adding unnecessary height to the shot.
 This technique works well with irons like a pitching wedge or 7-iron on windy days.

 Avoid high-spin shots that can be impacted by gusts